latenitefilms/BRAWToolbox/docs/faq.md

 ---

+### Is BRAW Toolbox Open Source?

+Currently the source code for BRAW Toolbox is private, however we may release it under a MIT License at a later date after it's been publicly released on the Mac App Store if there's enough demand and interest.

+---

 ### Where can I find some sample BRAW clips?

 There are heaps of awesome clips to test with on the Blackmagic Website: